-BuildAndTest Build Core, Mobile, Portable and Tools and run the unit tests.
-This is the default target that will be run if you don't specify a /t:{Target} switch on the command-line.
+Build Build Core, Server, OData Server, Portable Class Libraries and the Polaris database management tool.
+Under mono, only Core and Server get built due to unsupported dependencies.
+This is the default target that will be run if you don't specify a /t: {Target} switch on the command-line.

 BuildCore Performs a clean build of the core .NET 4.0 library only.
+This is all you need to create applications that use BrightstarDB as an embedded database.